zsjstart/ZPredict/README.md

 Assuming that the first retransmission timeout (RTO) is 3s.
 We make 30 predictions for IPID time series from a specific host before spoofed packet injection.
-To ensure the collected time series is long enough to cover two IPID increments driven by spoofed packets, we send 39 probes (four more than in previous experiments) to the 5,000 servers at a rate of one packet per second.
+To ensure the collected time series is long enough to cover two IPID increments driven by spoofed packets, we send 39 probes to the 5,000 servers at a rate of one packet per second.

 Afterward, we generate new datasets based on the initial data for experiments.
 Assuming that we send spoofed packets within the $35^{th}$ second, the induced IPID increment (e.g., in cases of open ports) would occur at the $35^{th}$ second.